portsip/portsip-pbx-administration-guide/en/portsip_pbx_administration_guide_v16_en.md

 ## Limitation of Liability

 PortSIP and/or its respective suppliers make no representations about the suitability of the information contained in this document for any purpose.
-Information is provided “as is” without warranty of any kind and is subject to change without notice.
+Information is provided "as is" without warranty of any kind and is subject to change without notice.
 The entire risk arising out of its use remains with the recipient.
 In no event shall PortSIP and/or its respective suppliers be liable for any direct, consequential, incidental, special, punitive or other damages whatsoever (including without limitation, damages for loss of business profits, business interruption, or loss of business information), even if PortSIP has been advised of the possibility of such damages.

 ## Summary of Changes